yikakabu/GRASP_PAGE/README.md

 # Grasp
-GUI of ABB robot bin picking for industrial object.
+GUI demo of robot bin picking project for industrial objects.
+This repository is just a showcase of the original poject, which source code would not open beacase of business security.

 ## GUI Demo: